 Disclosure: This post may contain affiliate links.
 I earn from any qualifying purchases, at no additional cost to you.

-This article contains a list of the best Varanasi street food that you must try!
+This article contains a list of the best street food in Varanasi that you must try!

 Varanasi, an ancient city believed to be established by the Hindu Lord Shiva, is famous for the street food fare it has to offer.
 From local specialities that you'll find only in this city to Indian dishes adapted to the city's taste, street food in Varanasi is out of the world.
 Take a look at some of the popular and famous Varanasi foods and sweets.